-Information for Higher Degrees by Research (HDR) applicants, current HDR candidates and staff about the processes, policies and conditions of the Research Training Program (RTP) scholarships at RMIT.This guideline belongs to the Higher degrees by research policy and supports the Research scholarship terms and conditions (PDF 179kb).
+Information for Higher Degrees by Research (HDR) applicants, current HDR candidates and staff about the processes, policies and conditions of the Research Training Program (RTP) scholarships at RMIT.This document supports the Higher degrees by research policy and the Research scholarship terms and conditions (PDF 179kb).

 (1) The Commonwealth Government of Australia provides funding to support research training at RMIT via its Research Training Program (RTP) block grant.
 The program supports the following scholarship types:

 a.
 RTP Fees Offset: A contribution to the costs incurred by the University in the provision of higher degrees by research.
 All Australian and New Zealand citizens (domestic candidates) are eligible for this support unless they are already receiving an equivalent award or scholarship from the Commonwealth designed to offset HDR fees.
 International candidates in receipt of a Tuition Fee Scholarship at RMIT will receive this support.
 The RTP fee offset rate is specified in the Research scholarship terms and conditions in section 4.2.4.

 b.
 RTP Stipend: Funding to assist candidates with living costs while undertaking a higher degree.
 To be eligible for a RTP Stipend a student must not be receiving income from another source to support that student’s general living costs while undertaking their course of study if that income is greater than 75 per cent of that student’s RTP Stipend rate.
 Income unrelated to the student’s course of study or income received for the student’s course of study but not for the purposes of supporting general living costs is not to be taken into account.
 The RMIT RTP Stipend rate is specified in Research Stipend Scholarships.